wunmia/covid_stats/README.md

 #pip install requirements.txt file to get additional packages #To run - download the whole folder and execute the run.py

-#movement.py no longers runs as citymapper depreciated the api
+#movement.py no longers runs as citymapper depreciated the api, to run the rest of the script simply comment out line 55 to 61 in the "run.py file"